StavrosMast/shop_management_api/README.md

    - [Insomnia](https://insomnia.rest/download)
    - cURL (command-line tool)

+## IMPORTANT
-## IMPORTANT: Inside the folder postman-requests you can find a collection of requests that you can import in postman to test the api.
+### Inside the folder `postman-requests` you can find a collection of requests that you can import in postman to test the api.

 ### Available Endpoints